kg4ydw/noacli/Readme.md

     Merge output from this and other commands into the merged log dock window

 `table`
     Attempt to parse the output as a table; designed to handle delimited text, fixed width tables, and large numbers of columns.
+    See options list above.

 Additionally, wrappers are activated by keyword somewhat like builtin commands and can be placed after the above output direction commands.